janssenr/SisowApi.Net/README.md

 ## Contributing

-We are open for suggestion on our code, if you want to make a contribution you can submit a pull request.
+If you want to make a contribution you can submit a pull request.

 ## Versioning